jdeathe/centos-ssh-haproxy/README.md

 The HAProxy SSL/TLS certificate can be defined using `HAPROXY_SSL_CERTIFICATE`.
 The value may be either a file path, a base64 encoded string of the certificate file contents or a multiline string containing a PEM formatted concatenation of private key and certificate.
 If set to a file path the contents may also be a base64 encoded string.

+**Note:** If using a file path with base64 encoded content the on container path is not maintained so this feature is *not* suitable for use with orchestration secrets such as Docker Swarm secrets or config however use of unencoded file contents is.

 ##### HAPROXY_CONF

 The HAProxy configuration file path, (or base64 encoded string of the configuration file contents), is set using `HAPROXY_CONF`.
 The default http configuration is located at the path `/etc/haproxy/haproxy-http.example.cfg` and will be copied into the runnning configuration path `/etc/haproxy/haproxy-http.example.cfg`.
 There's also an example tcp configuration in the path `/etc/haproxy/haproxy-tcp.example.cfg`.

-In most situations it will be necessary to define a custom configuration where the use of the base64 encoded string option is recommended.
+**Note:** In most situations it will be necessary to define a custom configuration where the use of the base64 encoded string option is recommended.
+However if using a file path with base64 encoded content the on container path is not maintained so this feature is *not* suitable for use with orchestration secrets such as Docker Swarm secrets or config so when using these unencoded file contents is recommended.

 ##### HAPROXY_HOST_NAMES